dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDirectoryNotEmpty()`

-Check if the specified directory is not empty:
+Assert that the given directory is not empty:

 ```php
 $this->assertDirectoryNotEmpty('./some/folder');